-- 1) The population is currently 21,295.1, but is projected to grow to between 29,000 and 34,000 residents by the year 2050.2. - 2) Scarcity of land presents a challenge for the Town to meet housing and commercial affordability goals. - 3) There is a deep concern from residents about losing the diversity of Carrboro's population due to increasing housing costs and displacement of long-time residents. - 4) Only 4% of Carrboro's land area and 11% of its tax base 3 is commercial.
-This puts increased tax burden on residential properties, limits the number of jobs in the community and increases commute times for residents. - 5) Carrboro has adopted a goal of reducing the town's 2010 per capita greenhouse gas emissions by 80 percent by the year 2030.
-Meeting such a goal will require more compact development along with increasing the protection of natural resources. - 6) The design of both public and private space is critical to the future of the Town to create and maintain a welcoming atmosphere which reflects the various cultures of the community and offers an attractive environment in our downtown, business districts and residential neighborhoods.
+- 1. Carrboro's population today is 21,2951, but is projected to grow to between 29,000 and 34,000 residents by the year 2050.2 - 2.
+Scarcity of land presents a challenge for the Town to meet housing and commercial affordability goals. - 3.
+There is a deep concern from residents about losing the diversity of Carrboro's population due to increasing housing costs and displacement of long-time residents. - 4.
+Only 4% of Carrboro's land area and 11% of its tax base is commercial.3 This puts increased tax burden on residential properties, limits the number of jobs in the community and increases commute times for residents. - 5.
+Carrboro has adopted a goal of reducing the town's 2010 per capita greenhouse gas emissions by 80 percent by the year 2030.
+Meeting such a goal will require more compact development along with increasing the protection of natural resources. - 6.
+The design of both public and private space is critical to the future of the Town to create and maintain a welcoming atmosphere which reflects the various cultures of the community and offers an attractive environment in our downtown, business districts and residential neighborhoods.